 Three Types of Honors Distinction at Bergen

-1. JKW School of Honors is an academic program established in 1975, offering advanced course work to the college’s highest achieving, most motivated students, including incoming freshmen, transfer, and continuing students.
+1. The Judith K. Winn School of Honors is an academic program established in 1975, offering advanced course work to the college’s highest achieving, most motivated students, including incoming freshmen, transfer, and continuing students.
 Taught by scholarly faculty with a commitment to Honors, our courses provide an enriched academic experience which enhances student competitiveness in admissions to excellent universities.
-Director Seamus Gibbons, For more info select the link in the side menu to go to bergen.edu/honors.
+Contact: Director Seamus Gibbons,

 2. Honor Societies

 - Alpha Mu Gamma is the largest national collegiate foreign language honor society of the United States in two and four-year colleges.
 The primary purpose of this society is to honor students for outstanding achievement in World Languages study in college.
 Students may be admitted at any stage in their college careers.
-Contact Dean Amparo Codding.
+Contact: Chapter Advisor, Professor Alexs Birdsall Griffiths

 - Psi Beta is a National Honor Society in Psychology, which promotes professional development of psychology students in two-year colleges.
-Any questions can be directed to the Chapter Advisors, Professor Anthony Yankowski or Dr. Anne Maganzini.
+Contact: Chapter Co-Advisor, Professor Anthony Yankowski and Chapter Co-Advisor, Dr. Anne Maganzini.

 - Sigma Chi Eta is the official community college honor society of the National Communication Association (NCA) with more than 45 chapters across the United States.
 Sigma Chi Eta, which is represented by the Greek letters S, C, and H, symbolize “Students in Communication with Honors.”
 The purpose of SCH is to recognize the work of outstanding communication students and explore options for community college students to transfer to a four-year college or university or enter the workforce.
-Chapter Advisor: Professor Jessica Fargnoli
+Contact: Chapter Advisor, Professor Thomas Jewell

 3. Recognition by the Faculty, administered by the Office of the Academic Vice President.